lqc/thinkcspy/source/list_algorithms.rst

 64 places to put eight queens.
-If you do the sums for how many ways can you choose 8 of the 64 squares for your queens, the formula (called *N choose k* where you're choosing k=8 squares of the available N=64) yieds a whopping 4426165368 (64! / (8! x 56!)).
+If you do the sums for how many ways can you choose 8 of the 64 squares for your queens, the formula (called *N choose k* where you're choosing k=8 squares of the available N=64) yieds a whopping 4426165368, obtained from (64! / (8! x 56!)).

-So our earlier key insight --- that we only need to consider permutations, --- has reduced what we call the *problem space* from about 4 billion cases to just 40320!
+So our earlier key insight --- that we only need to consider permutations --- has reduced what we call the *problem space* from about 4.4 billion cases to just 40320!

 We're not even going to explore all those, however.
 When we introduced the random number module, we learnt that it had a ``shuffle`` method that randomly permuted a list of items.